-LLC, expects to purchase 4,000 common units in this offering directly from the underwriters at a price equal to the public offering price.
-The underwriters will receive no underwriting discount or commission on the sale of these common units to Mr. Greehey and Mr. Patton.
+William E. Greehey, the Chairman of the board of directors of NuStar GP, LLC, expects to purchase 187,000 common units in this offering directly from the underwriters at a price equal to the public offering price.
+The underwriters will receive no underwriting discount or commission on the sale of these common units to Mr. Greehey.

-We estimate that our aggregate expenses for this offering, excluding underwriters' discounts and commissions, will be approximately \$150,000.
+We estimate that our aggregate expenses for this offering, excluding underwriters' discounts and commissions, will be approximately \$300,000.

-We, our general partner and certain of its affiliates, including the directors and officers of our general partner, have agreed not to, without the prior written consent of Citigroup Global Markets Inc., (1) offer for sale, sell, pledge, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any common units or any securities which may be converted into or exercised or exchanged for any common units, (2) enter into any swap or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, (3) file any registration statement relating to the registration of any common units or securities convertible or exchangeable into common units, or (4) publicly disclose the intention to do any of these actions for a period of 45 days from the date of this prospectus supplement.
+We, our general partner and certain of its affiliates, including the directors and officers of our general partner, have agreed not to, without the prior written consent of Credit Suisse Securities (USA) LLC, (1) offer for sale, sell, pledge, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any common units or any securities which may be converted into or exercised or exchanged for any common units, (2) enter into any swap or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, (3) file any registration statement relating to the registration of any common units or securities convertible or exchangeable into common units, or (4) publicly disclose the intention to do any of these actions for a period of 45 days from the date of this prospectus supplement.
 The restrictions in this paragraph do not apply to the issuance of common units in connection with this offering, issuances of common units, or securities convertible into or exercisable or exchangeable for common units, pursuant to our general partner's incentive plans and sales of common units to satisfy tax withholding obligations under our general partner's incentive plans.
-Citigroup Global Markets Inc., in its sole discretion, may release the common units and the other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
+Credit Suisse Securities (USA) LLC, in its sole discretion, may release the common units and the other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.